-I’ve been a bit absent this week (I apologize that there was no link party yesterday!).
 I dropped my oldest “baby” off at her first year of college last week and it’s taken me this long to recover.
 Enough or I’ll start tearing up again.
-Putting her first care package together kicked me back into blogger mom mode and I thought I’d share some of my college care package ideas with you.
+Putting her first college care package of the year together kicked me back into blogger mom mode and I thought I’d share some of my college care package ideas with you.

 First College Care Package of the Year